jtanaeki/RideXpress/README.md

 * [C#](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/)

 ## How to Discuss and Contribute
 Some of the best ways to contribute are to try things out, file issues, join in design conversations, and make pull-requests.
-Please read CONTRIBUTING.md before you contribute for details on our code of conduct, as well as the process for submitting pull requests to us.
+Please read CONTRIBUTING.md before you begin for details on our code of conduct, as well as the process for submitting pull requests to us.
 Proposals for changes specific to RideXpress can be found here.